erickpeirson/ansible-neo4j/README.md

-Ansible Neo4j playbook
+Ansible Neo4j playbook for Centos/RHEL
 =====

 This role installs and configures Neo4j.
-It also handles Neo4j spatial.
+Based on the [Ubuntu role by deimosfr](https://github.com/deimosfr/ansible-neo4j).

 Requirements
 ------------